-Since then the EHFG has developed into a key annual event, bringing together politicians, senior decision-makers and representatives of interest groups.
-Experts coming from public and private sectors, civil society and science and academia form the four groups of stakeholders which constitute the four pillars of the EHFG with their specific perspectives and knowledge.
+Since its inception, the EHFG has developed into a key platform for health policy exchange, bringing together stakeholders and decision-makers from the public and private sector, civil society, and science and academia, who together form the four pillars of the EHFG with their specific perspectives and knowledge.

-The EHFG further considers the vertical organisation of societies and the EU by integrating regional, national, European and international levels and thus facilitating the exchange of views and experience amongst key actors and experts from the 28 EU members and the EEA countries, but also from the 52 countries of the WHO European region.
+The EHFG further considers the vertical organisation of societies and the EU by integrating local, regional, national, European and international levels and facilitating the exchange of views and experience amongst key actors and communities from EU member states and the EEA countries, but also from the 52 countries of the WHO European Region.

-Over the past decade, the EHFG has established itself as an indispensable institution in the scope of European health policy.
-It has made a decisive contribution to the development of guidelines and above all the cross-border exchange of experience, information and cooperation.
+Over the past decade, the EHFG has established itself as an indispensable institution in the scope of intersectoral European health policy, and has made a decisive contribution to the cross-border transfer of experience, information and best practice.

 First conference held under the main theme of Creating a better future for health systems in Europe.
 Topics discussed then: European Health Policy at the Turn of the Millennium, Global Development, National Responsibility and Regional Challenge in a Changing Europe and International Networks.

 Reaching 450 delegates.
 Focus on: health information, adapting IT applications to the needs of health services and improving communication about health risks.
 A place to be for the back-then EU Applicant CEE countries.

 The necessity of integrating health into different policy areas will remain high on the agenda throughout the years.

 Reaching 600 delegates!
 On the occasion of its 10th anniversary the EHFG has founded the European Health Award (EHA) and the Young Forum Gastein Network initiatives.

 Drawing attention to the impact of financial crisis and subsequent economic recession on the health systems of Europe and beyond.
 Health economics, health systems performance and austerity measures will remain on the agenda in the coming years.